Clare Market Review: Recent history

 With renewed backing from the Student Union, a group of students re-launched the journal in November 2008.
 Looking to take influence from previous incarnations of the Review, their stated aim was to "break down the boundaries between academic and thinker, explore critical notions of studenthood, and in the process construct a collective existence for student thought at the LSE and beyond".
 The relaunch issue (Volume CIV, Issue 1) included contributions from, amongst others, Norman Birnbaum, Roger McGough, and Brian Patten.

-In 2012-2013 Aleona Krechetova was Editor-in-Chief.
+In 2012-2013, Aleona Krechetova was Editor-in-Chief.

-In 2013-2014 (Volume CIX) under the Editorship of Annie May Leonard and a team including Edward Bayes, Malvika Jaganmohan, Jade Jackman and Lauren Woon, three issues were produced titled 'Family' (2013), 'Utopia' (2014) and 'From Cradle to Grave' (2014).
+In 2013-2014 (Volume CIX), under the Editorship of Annie May Leonard and a team including Edward Bayes, Malvika Jaganmohan, Jade Jackman and Lauren Woon, three issues were produced titled 'Family' (2013), 'Utopia' (2014) and 'From Cradle to Grave' (2014).
 'Utopia' included pieces by human rights barrister Professor Conor Gearty and anthropologist Dr Jason Hickel as well as a selection of LSE students.
 'From Cradle to Crave' was guest edited by Edward Bayes.
 The contributions to Volume CIX included academia, satire, creative writing, poetry and visual arts.

 The journal was once again re-launched in the 2014–2015 academic year.
 With the advent of social media and online media platforms, the relaunch aimed to increase the journal's relevancy.
 In this frame of mind, the online edition of the journal was launched, with all submissions available for digital viewing.
 The relaunch included not just the establishment of an online edition, but extended to include a complete rebranding and restructuring of the journal and its staff.
 The relaunch proved a success, with high uptake figures for the relaunch issue, titled Tribute (Volume CX).

 After remaining dormant for two years, the journal was relaunched in 2017 under the editorial team of Nash Croker, Rosalie Van Onzenoort, Sarah Comiskey and Sam Firman.
 The theme for the relaunch issue was 'Metropolis'.

 For the 2018/19 academic year, the journal began publishing triannually under editor-in-chief Rosalie Van Onzenoort.

 Publishing of the journal continued under editor-in-chief Rhydian Rolant Cleaver from 2020, moving the publication of the 'Nostalgia' issue to an online format in response to the closure of the school amidst the COVID-19 pandemic.

-For the 2022/23 academic year, the journal continued under editor-in-chief Udbela Escanero, publishing bi-annually again with one digital format and one print format issue.
+For the 2022/23 academic year, the journal continued under editor-in-chief Udbela Escanero, publishing the issue 'Discovery & Movement' in a digital format and print format.